Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 8. Deploy the new map using the Deploy workflow command on the Review tab.

-Approximately 30 minutes after deployment, historic and live data for the map will begin building.
+Historic and live data for the map will begin building approximately 30 minutes after deployment.

 ## Map selector {#map-selector}

 You can select various maps using the Map selector control.
 You can also see more map meta-data and add a map to your favorites list, which will automatically be saved to your profile.

 ### Group map data {#group-map-data}